klaxalk/epigen/README.md

 # Epigen

-vim wrapper for file epigenetics
+vim wrapper for file epigenetics (WikiPedia: Epigenetics is the study of changes in organisms caused by modification of gene expression rather than alteration of the genetic code itself.)

 ## Description